 Deploying Microsoft Teams can be easy, even for SMBs.
 More that 75 million individuals rely on Microsoft Teams daily to operate their businesses.
 Microsoft Teams offers huge benefits to more that 500,000 organisations globally.

 Teams it integrates with all existing apps and is scalable for all businesses.
-The platform offers many benefits for small businesses, so what are you waiting for?
+The platform offers many benefits and IT support services for small businesses, so what are you waiting for?

 Here are the 5 steps you need to follow to deploy microsoft teams.

 1. Prepare your network